Russo-Ukrainian war: First months of the war

+In response, on 15 April the interim Ukrainian government launched an "Anti-Terrorist Operation" (ATO); however, Ukrainian forces were poorly prepared, and the operation soon stalled.
+Russian separatist commander Strelkov said that Ukrainian forces were "extremely cautious" at first, as they did not know how Russia would respond.
 By the end of April, Ukraine announced it had lost control of the provinces of Donetsk and Luhansk.
 It claimed to be on "full combat alert" against a possible Russian invasion and reinstated conscription to its armed forces.
-Through May, the Ukrainian campaign focused on containing the separatists by securing key positions around the ATO zone to position the military for a decisive offensive once Ukraine's national mobilization had completed.
+During May, the Ukrainian campaign focused on containing the separatists and positioning the military for a decisive offensive once Ukraine's mobilisation had completed.